 Plenty of people have plenty to say about drugs from a great distance, and about methamphetamine in particular.
 Matt Thompson lets those who know crystal meth most intimately speak for themselves.

-He’s the enigmatic, impulsive, exasperating, destructive, creative, big-hearted outlaw who reaped millions of dollars in daring heists and became a folk hero as big as Ned Kelly when he cockily masterminded two stunning prison breaks in the space of six weeks.
+He’s the enigmatic, impulsive, exasperating, destructive, creative, big-hearted outlaw who reaped millions of dollars in daring heists and became a folk hero as big as Ned Kelly when he masterminded two stunning prison breaks in the space of six weeks.

-But now Christopher ‘BADNE$$’ Binse is serving a crushing 18 years in solitary confinement he craves death more than infamy.
+But now that Christopher ‘BADNE$$’ Binse is serving a crushing 18 years in solitary confinement he craves death more than infamy.
 The only redemption Binse can see is to open his soul and tell his epic crazy story to Australia’s pre-eminent gonzo journalist Matthew Thompson in the hope another wild child will learn from the strange and savage saga of his life and think twice.

-MAYHEM is the bizarre, scary, brilliantly unique and jaw-dropping inside-story of how a naughty little boy became Australia’s most wanted man and its most notorious prisoner.
+MAYHEM is the bizarre, scary, brilliantly unique and jaw-dropping inside-story of how a troubled little boy became Australia’s most wanted man and its most notorious prisoner.
 It is also a searing indictment of what passes for ‘corrections’ in Australia.

 MAYHEM is a raw blast of a world gone berserk – a true crime classic like nothing you’ve ever read.

 Matthew Thompson is now working on a screenplay of MAYHEM.

 RUNNING WITH THE BLOOD GOD